soderlind/tablepress_chartist/readme.txt

 Stable tag: 0.4
 License: GPLv2 or later

-Extension for TablePress to create a responsive chart based on the data in a TablePress table.
+Create a responsive chart based on the data in a TablePress table.

 == Description ==